MariAnwar/artefactcorrection/README.md

-# Code repository for the manuscript 'Improving MR image quality with a multi-task, multi-domain CNN using convolutional losses.'
+# Code repository for the manuscript 'Improving MR image quality with a multi-task model, using convolutional losses.'

-Submitted to IEEE Transactions on Medical Imaging.
+Submitted to BMC Medical Imaging.

 The code uses the artefact augmentations from the repository: https://github.com/SimoneRuiter/artefacts

 ### Data generation